kochkinaelena/Uncertainty4VerificationModels/README.md

 6. To get predicitons for time analysis, pre-process the dataset to contain each partial tree using `model/preprocessing/preprocessing_with_partial_trees/prep_pipeline_with_partial_trees.py`.
 Then use `model/analysis/time_analysis.py`.

+## Results of runs

+Results of runs with different hyper parameters can be downloaded here:

 If you have any questions feel free to contact me E.Kochkina@warwick.ac.uk